alexandreeberhardt/Arduino-Jukebox/README.md

 ### Requirements

 - You will need a Spotify Client ID and Secret, which you can get at the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
-- To install dependances : `pip install -r requirements.txt`
+- To install dependancies : `pip install -r requirements.txt`

 ### Future Improvements